 1. Start with Teachers: At a recent EduCon Conference, an important issue came up.
 Teacher burnout increases when teachers are expected to be supportive, but receive no emotional support at all.
 One teacher summarized it well: “How can I have empathy for my students when no one will have empathy for me?”
 The solution one school adopted was to have regular staff meetings, in which everyone sat in a circle and shared how things were going.
 Teachers felt closer to one another in creating a more supportive environment where others cared about how everyone was feeling.

 2. Infants as Educators: Roots of Empathy is a program that brings a neighborhood infant and parent to visit the classroom every three weeks over the school year.
-Students are taught to observe the baby’s development and discuss the babies’ feelings, which opens the door to students identifying their own feelings and advocating for kindness for the baby and for each other.
+Students are taught to observe the baby’s development and discuss the babies’ feelings, which opens the door to students identifying their own feelings and those of others, thus building empathy and decreasing aggression and bullying.

 3. Validation and Trust: Making sure students have a voice and that all voices are heard is a building block for empathy.
 Kathy Clunis D'Andrea of Mission Hill School in Boston states: “The students learn that I trust them to be kind, loving, and intelligent.
 And they are learning to trust that I will think of them that way.
 We learn to trust each other … help each other if we fall… and use our voices to make change.
 When children first start to use their voices in the classroom, it provides for a test as to how they may be received.
 Will they be listened to?
 Will they be laughed at?
 Are they important?”